 In recent years, there’s been rising interest in peer-to-peer (P2P) lending.
-A report from Research and Markets estimates that P2P lending could grow by 53.06% between 2016 and 2020, while Transparency Market Research projects that the global P2P market will be worth $897.85 billion by 2024.
+A report from Allied Market Research estimated that P2P lending would grow by 30% between 2020 and 2027, reaching nearly $560 billion in value.

 Two well-known players in the P2P lending space are LendingClub and Prosper.
 How do these two companies compare for borrowers who are looking for personal loans?

-Figuring out what works best for you can help you get the best deal.
-Here’s what you need to know about LendingClub versus Prosper.
+Figuring out what works best for you can help you get your best deal.
+After a review of how P2P lending works, consider what you need to know about LendingClub versus Prosper.

 Here’s how P2P lending works typically:

 - You fill out an application on the lender’s website.

 - Your credit and other information are used to assign you a “grade.”

 - Investors on the site (regular people, or your “peers”) will decide whether to fund your loan, usually in $25 increments.

 - If enough investors commit funds to your loan, and it’s fully funded, you receive the money.